 EuroSCUG’s first equipment purchase, with the assistance of a Healthy Communities Grant from Council, was a data projector, subsequent Healthy Communities Grants have assisted with the purchase of two laptops.

 The Foundation for Rural and Regional Renewal (FRRR) through its Caring for Aging in Rural Australia (CARA) program paid for five laptops and an internet connection.

 The IMB Foundation provided much needed training for tutors and a second grant funded additional laptops, projectors and software.

 Two Volunteers Grants from FACSHIA have been used to purchase laptops, software, and storage containers.

-Club funds have also been used to purchase laptops, screens and discounted software from Microsoft through DonorTec.
+Club funds have also been used to purchase laptops, tablets, projectors and screens; and and discounted software from Microsoft through DonorTec.